 Client shots with LatLong ocean render in the background

 We have enjoyed this project very much.
-The scale of the shots posed a big challenge to overcome but with our talented artists and the strong guidance of VFX Sup John Gajdecki we were able to push through to the goal and exceed expectations.
+The complexity and scale of the shots forced us many times to think outside of the box, find workarounds and be extremely creative, but with our talented artists and the strong guidance of VFX Sup John Gajdecki we were able to push through to the goal and exceed expectations.

 We hope that you enjoyed this article, last but not least we welcome you to check out our Project Blue Book Breakdown Reel below.

 Project Blue Book breakdown reel of all FX